Jonathan Chapman is Professor of Sustainable Design and Director of Design Research Initiatives at the University of Brighton.

 Best known for his concepts of emotional durability in design, Professor Chapman's work seeks to reveal the behavioural phenomena that shape patterns of consumption and waste.
 His research into sustainable design – and product life extension in particular – has advanced product design and business thinking in a range of settings, from Sony, Puma and Philips to the House of Lords and the UN.

-Jonathan Chapman is Professor of Sustainable Design, Director of Design Research Initiatives and Course Leader of the MA Sustainable Design.
-Professor Chapman's research into sustainable design – and product life extension in particular – has advanced product design and business thinking in a range of settings, from Sony, Puma and Philips to the House of Lords and the UN.
+Jonathan Chapman is Professor of Sustainable Design and Director of Design Research Initiatives.
+His research into sustainable design – and product life extension in particular – has advanced product design and business thinking in a range of settings, from Sony, Puma, Philips and The Body Shop, to the House of Lords and the UN.

 Professor Chapman was approached by PUMA to consult on strategic and creative approaches that embed sustainability within their design process.